PaoloRibeca/TheTransporter/README.md

 The Transporter depends on:
 * Standard UNIX toolchain utilities (`bash`, `AWK`, etc.)
 * A few programs from [BiOCamLib](https://github.com/PaoloRibeca/BiOCamLib).
 Installation instructions can be found there, but the process is usually very simple and you can just copy pre-compiled binaries across
+* Program `transeq` from the EMBOSS suite.
+EMBOSS can be installed through `conda` or compiled from scratch after downloading it from [here](https://emboss.sourceforge.net/download/).
+Compilation is straightforward (`./configure` and `make`)
 * Depending on the annotation method you'd like to use, external programs such as BLAST, Splign, ...
-In order to simplify installation of Splign, which is notoriously difficult, a pre-compiled static binary for Linux with no kernel dependecies is provided in directory [`Dependencies`](Dependencies).
+Unfortunately, Splign is notoriously difficult to compile.
+In order to simplify installation, static binaries pre-compiled for Linux and independent of the kernel version are provided in directory [`Dependencies`](Dependencies) for Splign and all other dependencies.

 ## Examples of use